 Deep Frying in a Dutch Oven – Precautions You Should Take

-The biggest fear that emerges when frying in a Dutch oven presents itself when you are deep frying in the cast-iron.
-I imagine the types of food you are most likely to deep fry in a cast-iron Dutch oven include chicken, turkey, and french fries.
+The biggest fear that emerges when deep frying in a Dutch oven presents itself when you are deep frying in cast iron.
+Imagine the types of food you are most likely to deep fry in a cast-iron Dutch oven including chicken, turkey, and french fries.
 Fried foods like onion rings and donuts also come to mind.

-Whatever it is that you opt to deep fry, the following precautions should always be taken, especially with the level of the heat produced by any type of cast-iron and the extraordinary heat retention properties that comes with this type of material.
+Whatever it is that you opt to deep fry, the following precautions should always be taken, especially with the level of heat produced by any type of cast iron and the extraordinary heat retention properties that come with this type of material.

 If you are going to deep fry in a cast-iron Dutch oven, make sure that you have a fire extinguisher available in your kitchen.
 Failing to prepare is preparing to fail.
 There is a considerable amount that can go wrong when deep frying in a cast-iron Dutch oven.

 Make sure there are no direct flames around when deep frying in your Dutch oven.
 Oil is flammable and a considerable amount of that oil is likely to spit out when you are frying.

 Allowing oil to come into contact with direct flames presents serious risks of a flare-up in the kitchen and with that, the potential of a fire breaking out in the household will increase dramatically too.

 Something people always take for granted when cooking at very high temperatures is steam.
 That is especially the case when people open traditional kitchen ovens and grills.